Daniel G. Hargrove

 Click here to see an interview with Dan about his career and about the RMC aviation program.

 Dan is a great advocate for aviation and education, and he speaks regularly to civic organizations and educational and political groups.
 Dan was appointed by Montana Governor Steve Bullock to serve on the Montana State Board of Aeronautics when he helps the state with aviation budgets and policy.
 He has spoken at the state-wide education conference for principals, as well as the state aviation conferences in both Montana and Washington.
-Dan is one of five members of the Executive Committee of the University Aviation Association.
-UAA is the national professional organization for 100 collegiate aviation programs.
+Dan has served as one of five members of the Executive Committee of the University Aviation Association (UAA); UAA is the national professional organization for 100 collegiate aviation programs.
 His leadership in UAA helps determine the future of all collegiate aviation education.
 He also serves as a Fox News Aviation Consultant and is often interviewed in the national media on aviation topics.
 He has been interviewed by CNN News, WGN News in Chicago, and dozens of radio stations across the country.

 On campus, Dan serves as Chair of the Professional Studies Division, and he is the faculty representative for InterVarsity Christian Fellowship.
 He also tries to catch a trout on a fly every now and then, but typically, the fish wins.

 - AVS 308: Aviation Safety